Additional Insured Endorsements Revisited

 In accordance with its subcontract, PEI laid decking for the roof structure and cut holes in the decking for skylights and HVAC equipment.
 PEI’s work was completed on February 5, 1997.
 Vitton employees then attached “wood nailers” and “curbs” to the roof openings, but did not cover the openings.
 On February 12, 1997, Anderson, an employee of a roofing subcontractor, who was working on the roof, fell through one of the uncovered holes.
 Anderson was injured.
 He sued Vitton, PEI, and Catalytica.
 At trial, Anderson’s expert asserted that the general contractor is responsible for maintaining a safe construction site.
 The expert faulted Vitton for failing to cover the roof openings.
 Vitton’s president acknowledged that Vitton, as general contractor, had a responsibility to ensure no one was hurt on the job.

-Subsequently, Anderson was paid six million dollars in settlement of his claim by all of the defendants’ insurance carriers.
+Subsequently, Anderson was paid $6 million in settlement of his claim by all of the defendants’ insurance carriers.
 One of Vitton’s insurance carriers, who had contributed to the settlement, then sought a further contribution from PEI’s excess insurance carrier since that carrier had not contributed to the settlement.

 To avoid liability, PEI’s excess carrier argued that Vitton was not an additional insured covered by the policy because Vitton’s liability for Anderson’s accident did not “arise out of” work performed by PEI.
 The Appellate Court, however, concluded that basis of liability was not complicated: (a) PEI created the openings in the roof pursuant to the work described in its subcontract; (b) the holes were left uncovered; and (c) Anderson accidentally fell through one of them while he was working on the roof and was injured.
 As a result the Appellate Court, concluded that “it seems fairly clear Anderson’s fall “arose out of” PEI’s work in cutting the roof openings.
 Regardless of whether it was PEI’s responsibility to make the holes safe, the fact is PEI’s work created the dangerous condition that gave rise to Anderson’s accident.
 Under these circumstances, the appellate court concluded there is a sufficient “minimal causal connection” between the named insured’s work and the situation giving rise to liability to trigger coverage for Vitton as an additional insured.”